Modified Release Tablets

 Your doctor can discuss with you the risks and benefits involved.

-Tell your doctor if you are driving or operating machinery.
-APO-TRAMADOL SR may make
+Tell your doctor if you are breast feeding or plan to breast feed.

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any